I know that picture you have in your head.

 Artist study is another component of our homeschool morning work.
 We do a single artist and multiple pieces each week.
 We learn a short bio of the artist and cover a few pieces over the week through visual study.
 Mr. T has a remarkable aptitude for art.
 We use online images, postcards, Simply Charlotte Mason portfolios (these are beautiful but expensive so we only get 1-2 a year), and Vincent’s Starry Night is also a lovely reference for art pieces and artist biographies.

 History and Geography in Morning Time

 These subjects sometimes trickle into our morning time schedule by way of literature or questions.
 History often ends up becoming a topic of conversation through an interesting tidbit of a book or a question about when something was written and why.

 We are working on learning more rote geography this year so map tracing is included 1-2 days a week.
 I print out a map, laminate it, and the boys either trace it on tracing paper with a sharpie or directly with a dry-erase marker.
 We are working on continents and countries this year.

 Poetry is such a beautiful gift.
 Teaching children the art of wordsmithing through classic poems is a delight.
 A Child’s Book of poems and Animals, Animals are our first selections for this year.
 Later in the year we will tackle another Shakespeare piece, but I haven’t picked it yet so suggestions are welcome!

 To close our morning time, we blow out our candle and then take a quick 5-10 minute leg stretching break before moving to the rest of our day.
 This entire process takes just under an hour and look at how much gets done!

-If you are feeling lost or overwhelmed or would like a guide through morning time, Your Morning Basket is a wonderful resource.
-The recommendations Pam has are stellar and if you don’t want to create your own morning time plans, she’s got that covered, too!
+If you are feeling lost or overwhelmed or would like a guide through morning time, Awaken to Delight is a wonderful resource and if you don’t want to create your own morning time plans, we’ve got that covered, too!